 Always Lost includes the 2004 Pulitzer Prize-winning Iraq War combat photographs by David Leeson and Cheryl Diaz Meyer (courtesy of The Dallas Morning News) with literary work by Professor Swirczek's creative writing classes, veterans and their families, the Lone Mountain Writers group, and other Northern Nevada writers.
 Three Western Nevada College student-veterans are profiled through photographs and interviews to represent the thousands of men and women returning from Iraq and Afghanistan.
 The story and poetry of SPC Noah Pierce, who took his own life after serving two tours in Iraq, represent the thousands of veteran suicides.

 Installed at Western Nevada College, Carson City in spring 2009, the original exhibition generated an overwhelming response.
 One guest book comment read, "A national treasure."
 By word-of-mouth, the story of Always Lost began to spread, and inquiries came from across the country.
 The Nevada Arts Council, a division of the Department of Cultural Affairs and the National Endowment for the Arts, awarded WNC a grant to support the project and reformat it as a traveling exhibition.
-Always Lost made its national debut at the University of Wisconsin, Marinette in the fall of 2010 and continues to tour colleges, universities, and veterans organizations throughout the United States.
+Always Lost made its national debut at the University of Wisconsin, Marinette in the fall of 2010 and has been displayed at more than 50 colleges, universities, and veterans’ organizations throughout the United States.

-Always Lost: A Meditation on War is funded and maintained entirely through grants and donations.
+Always Lost: A Meditation on War is funded and maintained in part by grants and donations.
 To make a financial contribution, contact the Western Nevada College Foundation at 775.445.3240 or www.wnc.edu/foundation.